uesu/mastercomfig-install-guide/README.md

 * Go to TF2 properties again, copy and paste **(may change)**

-`-novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -nostartupsound`
+`-novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -nostartupsound -noquicktime`

 * Select which dxlevel best performs for you: